Sacmanxman2/PowerCalendar/README.md

         - Gives you slots for different meals
         - Lets you plan who's going to be at what meal
         - Lets you plan what's at each meal
+    - Miles-tracking
+        - Lets you tag different events as "work" events and helps you track miles for those events.